 A 1999 graduate of the University of Southern Maine, Lori holds a Bachelor of Music in Performance (Classical Guitar).
-As a work study student under the direction of Mary Snell in arts promotions, she has been the primary manager of the School of Music Web site since 1995.
-In 2002, while continuing to volunteer for the School of Music after graduation, she became Administrative Manager in USM's Office of the Dean in the School of Applied Science, Engineering, and Technology.
-Following the University's reorganization, she became the Special Assistant to the Dean for Communications and External Affairs in the new College of Science, Technology, and Health, the director of operations and concert manager for the School of Music in 2011, performing arts operations and concert manager for the School of Music and Department of Theatre in 2014, and operations and concert manager for the School of Music in 2017.
+Beginning as a work study student under the direction of Mary Snell in arts promotions, she has been the primary manager of the School of Music Web site from 1995 to 2020.
+While continuing to volunteer for the School of Music after graduation, she became administrative manager in USM's Office of the Dean in the School of Applied Science, Engineering, and Technology.
+Following the University's reorganization, in 2009 she became the special assistant to the dean for communications and external affairs in the new College of Science, Technology, and Health, the director of operations and concert manager for the School of Music in 2011, performing arts operations and concert manager for the School of Music and Department of Theatre in 2014, and operations and concert manager for the School of Music in 2017.
 She retired from the School of Music in 2020, and continues to coordinate the summer camps as a part-time temporary employee.

-Within the University community, she served two consecutive terms as treasurer of the Universities of Maine Professional Staff Association (UMPSA); and three consecutive terms on the Professional Staff Senate, which included being chair of the communications committee, newletter editor, and professional staff representative to the Faculty Senate.
-She returned to the Faculty Senate in the fall of 2012 as their official staff recorder of minutes.
+Within the University community, Lori served two consecutive terms as treasurer of the Universities of Maine Professional Staff Association (UMPSA); and three consecutive terms on the Professional Staff Senate, which included being chair of the communications committee, newletter editor, and professional staff representative to the Faculty Senate.
+She returned to the service of the Faculty Senate in the fall of 2012 as their official staff recorder of minutes.

 "It's all about the music.
 Whether you dance, or skate, or draw or paint, or sing or play an instrument, create something beautiful or useful, read a book outloud, smile, say a kind word, heal someone who's sick, or fix something that's broken, or just do your work day after day--no matter what it is that you create--you don't really set out just to listen to the music, or play the music.
 For your hobbies and activities to really fulfill you and those around you, your goal must be to actually become the music." -Lori